patelharsh21/200-days/README.md

 Completed week 4 assign
 ## Day 26
 Solved 	Number of ways to arrive at destination
-Worked on the syncnet module and Feature extraction in lip reading project
+Worked on the syncnet module and Feature extraction in lip reading projects
 ## Day 27
 Setup cuda toolkit and cudnn
 Created encoder decoder using tensorflow and used encoder for classification task in mnist dataset
 ## Day 28
 Learned Streamlit
+## Day 29
+Worked on AIFD project